-Design-Time - administrators and / or developers can ship an application with many pre-existing Adaptable Blotter Objects (e.g. a predefined Search called "Today's Trades" or Shortcut where 'M' multiples numeric cells by 1,000,000) and properties (e.g. which shortcut buttons or function toolbars to show in the Dashboard when first launching the application).
+Design-Time - administrators and / or developers can ship an application with predefined config: either Adaptable Blotter Objects (e.g. a predefined Search called "Today's Trades" or Shortcut where 'M' multiples numeric cells by 1,000,000) or properties (e.g. which shortcut buttons or function toolbars to show in the Dashboard when first launching the application).

 There are 2 modes of storage available in AdaptableBlotter.JS:

-Local Storage is turned on by default; if you want to store settings somewhere more useful, you will need to enable Configuration Server.
+Local Storage is turned on by default; if you want to store settings somewhere more useful, you will need to enable ConfigServer.